-- The Applicant or its agents (Architect and his designee(s) including the Project Engineer, the Owner's Project Manager, and DPS managers and staff) shall regularly provide progress and inspection reports to the Board.
-Inspection of infrastructure and utility construction, installation of site amenities is required.
-In addition, the following other tasks are required - inspect the site during construction/installation, identify what site plan work remains to be completed, conduct other reasonable inspections until the site work is completed and determined to be satisfactory, review as-built plans, and advise the Board as it prepares to issue a Certificate of Site Plan Completion). - 2.
-Board members, its staff, consultants or other designated Town agents and staff shall have the right to inspect the site at any time for compliance with the endorsed site plan and the provisions of this Decision. - 3.
+- 1. Construction Account - a) Inspection of infrastructure and utility construction, installation of site amenities is required.
+Prior to plan endorsement, the Applicant shall establish a construction account with the Board.
+The funds may be used at the Board's discretion to retain professional outside consultants to perform the items listed above as well as the following other tasks inspect the site during construction/installation, identify what site plan work remains to be completed, prepare a bond estimate, conduct other reasonable inspections until the site work is completed and determined to be satisfactory, review as-built plans, and advise the Board as it prepares to issue a Certificate of Site Plan Completion). - b) Prior to plan endorsement, the Applicant shall pay an advance toward the cost of these services to the Town of Medway.
+The advance amount shall be determined by the Board based on an estimate provided by the Town's Consulting Engineer. - c) Depending on the scope of professional outside consultant assistance that the Board may need, the Applicant shall provide supplemental payments to the project's construction inspection account, upon invoice from the Board. - d) Any funds remaining in the Applicant's construction inspection account after the Certificate of Site Plan Completion is issued shall be returned to the Applicant. - 2.
+Board members, its staff, consultants or other designated Town agents and staff shall have the right to inspect the site at any time, for compliance with the endorsed site plan and the provisions of this Decision. - 3.
 The Applicant shall have a professional engineer licensed in the Commonwealth of Massachusetts conduct progress inspections of the construction of the approved site improvements.
 Inspections shall occur at least on a monthly basis.
 The engineer shall prepare a written report of each inspection and provide a copy to the Board within 5 days of inspection.